 Cricket Helmet Regulatory Bodies

 The International Cricket Council (ICC) have set clear guidelines in relation to protective equipment, especially head protectors.
 Their definition of head protector includes a helmet with a faceguard or grille.
-Whilst they do not make it compulsory to wear one, all helmets used must conform to British standards BS7928:2013.
+Whilst they do not make it compulsory to wear helmets, all helmets used must conform to the relatively new British standard BS7928:2013.
 This means that the face guard has been thoroughly tested to assess the penetration of a ball through the face guard.
-Obviously, this does not account for people who leave too big a gap between the grille and peak of the helmet.
-The helmet must also be labelled to state if it has been tested using an adult ball, a junior ball or both.
+Obviously, this does not account for people who leave too big a gap between the grille and peak of the head protectors.
+The helmet must also be labelled to state if it has been tested using an senior and junior cricket ball or both.

 The England and Wales Cricket Board (ECB) and the Professional Cricketers’ Association (PCA) adopt these guidelines from the ICC.
-For women’s helmets, the ECB guidelines state that the helmet must be tested against a junior and senior ball or by just a junior ball.
-A women’s ball is between the senior and junior ball in terms of size.
+For women’s helmets, the ECB guidelines state that the helmet must be tested against a junior and senior ball or by just a junior size ball.
+A women’s ball is between the senior and junior sized cricket balls in terms of dimensions.

 British Standard in 2013

-The BS7928:2013 helmet standard was introduced in 2013, the new 2015 standard is not yet compulsory.
+The BS7928:2013 helmet standard was introduced in 2013, the new 2015 standard is not yet compulsory at the time of writing.
 There have been movements in terms of equipment regulations regarding helmets across cricket.

 Men’s Cricket Players